writethedocs/www/docs/conf/cincinnati/2018/sponsors/prospectus.rst

 The **Publisher** package is great for sending a team and getting to know the community.

-- Five (5) tickets
+- Four (4) tickets
-- Large logo & link on the Write the Docs website
+- Large logo & link on the conference website
 - Name included in welcome announcement in email newsletters and social media
 - Display 2 promotional (“Swag”) item on the conference swag table (provided by sponsor)
-- Two featured job postings in our Newsletter (2,500 subscribers)
-- A table at the job fair
+- Address the audience for 60 seconds

 The **Publisher** package costs **{{sponsorship.publisher.price}}**.